cronitorio/cronitor-kubernetes/README.md

 * `k8s.cronitor.io/include` - "true" or "false"
 * `k8s.cronitor.io/exclude` - "true" or "false"

-Todos:
-* Combine the jobs watcher and cronjob watcher into one.
-Don't need to regenerate the jobs watcher when the cronjobs change, just inspect events at time of receipt to see if they reference a watched CronJob, and then discard then if they do not
-* Handle whether one namespace or all
-* Make it highly available?
-May need to handle leader election like [here][1]
-* Send telemetry events
-* Upload logs upon failure

 Issues:
-* `"name"` seems to be required on PUT request
 * Tags like `"kubernetes"` are not auto-created when submitted as part of a PUT request
-* When a monitor has no rules, instead of returning null or `[]`, `{}` is returned.
-This breaks unmarshaling into `[]lib.Rules` within `lib.Monitor` in the Cronitor CLI code.
-See `api/constructor.go:90`.
-* When a monitor is created using the UID as `key` in a PUT request, the Cronitor seems to assign its own ID and the key disappears and is not returned in API calls to list existing monitors.
-As a result, we are currently lacking a way to identify monitors once they are created within Cronitor to properly send pings.
 * When loading the agent, sometimes we'll pick up events that are still present in Kubernetes but are actually from sometime in the past.
 Can the telemetry API have a timestamp field added so that events from the past can be submitted?